guptga/SQL--Challenge/README.md

 2) Data Analysis

 Data Modeling

 Inspect the CSVs and sketch out an ERD of the tables.
 We use the Quick Database Diagrams.

 ![QuickDBD Data Model](https://user-images.githubusercontent.com/116124534/210914193-d84d1201-fb94-42be-97e1-deb57a71af35.png)

+# Data Engineering

+-- Create a table schema for each of the six CSV files.

+-- For the primary keys check to see if the column is unique, otherwise create a composite key.

+-- Which takes to primary keys in order to uniquely identify a row.

+-- Create tables in the correct order to handle foreign keys.

+-- Import each CSV file into the corresponding SQL table.

+-- Note be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.